 - Gender -- ADHD is 4 - 9 times more common in boys than in girls.
 Some experts believe that the disorder is underdiagnosed in girls, however, and recent studies show no association between a child's sex and ADHD.

-- Prenatal and early postnatal health -- maternal drug, alcohol, and cigarette use; exposure of the fetus or infant to toxins, including lead and PCBs; nutritional deficiencies and imbalances.
+- Prenatal and early postnatal health -- maternal drug, alcohol, and cigarette use; exposure of the fetus or infant to toxins, including lead and PCBs; nutritional deficiencies and imbalances; pre-term birth and low birth weight.

 - Other behavioral disorders, especially those that involve too much aggression (such as oppositional defiant or conduct disorder).

-Because there is no objective test for ADHD, making a diagnosis can be hard.
-A number of tests and observations may be used.
-For this reason, it is crucial to make sure the doctor who evaluates you or your child has training in diagnosing ADHD.
+There is no objective test for ADHD, so making a diagnosis can be hard.
+Doctors may use a number of tests and observations.
+For this reason, it is crucial to make sure the doctor who evaluates you or your child is trained in diagnosing ADHD.

 Diagnosing an adult with ADHD can be even more challenging.
 Because your symptoms would have appeared when you were young, your doctor may try to find out as much as possible about you when you were a child by getting information from your parents or former teachers.
 (If your symptoms are recent, you are not considered to have adult ADHD.)
 In addition to ruling out the other conditions mentioned above, your doctor may also check for depression and bipolar disorder, which can mimic ADHD.

-Because the cause or causes of ADHD are not known, there is no way to prevent the condition.
+Since the cause or causes of ADHD are not known, there is no way to prevent the condition.
+However, pregnant women can avoid known risk factors, including cigarette smoke and known toxins.
 It can be managed with medication, behavioral therapy, and lifestyle changes.

 How to treat ADHD, particularly in children, is a controversial subject.
 Current treatment includes therapy or medication, or a combination of both.
-In fact, studies show that medication by itself, without some kind of therapy, is not likely to improve a child's outcome in the long term.
+Studies show that medication by itself, without some kind of therapy, is not likely to improve a child's outcome in the long term.
 Family therapy, behavioral therapy, social skills training, and parent skills training are often used.
-Many parents investigate nutritional therapies (such as elimination diets or high dose vitamins), but so far there is no clear evidence that they are effective.
+Many parents investigate nutritional therapies (such as elimination diets or high-dose vitamins), but so far there is no clear evidence that these approaches are effective.
 Preliminary evidence indicates that homeopathy and mind/body techniques, especially biofeedback, may help improve behavior in children with ADHD.

 - Setting rules that are easily understood, developmentally appropriate, and not unduly harsh